-Trump feeds his base with steady dose of xenophobia
+Trump's new immigration ban feeds his base with a steady dose of xenophobia

 At a time when true solidarity is needed to save lives, the leader of the United States chose to promote partisan propaganda.